-- Place jars in a boiling water bath canner, making sure the jars are completely covered with water (1 to 2 inches above the jars).
+- Place jars into a boiling water bath canner, making sure the jars are completely covered with water (1 to 2 inches above the jars).

-- Cover with lid and bring water back to boil, processing half-pints and 8 oz jelly jars for 10 minutes.
+- Cover with lid and bring the water back to boil, processing half-pint and 8-oz. jelly jars for 10 minutes.

-- When time is up, turn off the heat, remove the lid—venting the steam away from you—and wait 5 minutes.
+- When the time is up, turn off the heat, remove the lid—take care to vent the steam away from you—and wait for 5 minutes.

-- Remove jars to a wooden trivet or kitchen towel on the counter and let sit for 12–24 hours.
-Remove the screw bands and check the seal by depressing gently the center of the lid.
+- Remove jars to a wooden trivet or kitchen towel on the counter and let sit for 12 to 24 hours.
+Remove the screw bands and check the seal by pressing gently on the center of the lid.
 Store only jars that have sealed.
 If the lid wobbles, refrigerate the jelly and enjoy within a few weeks!

 These are general guidelines for making jelly.
 You should always follow the recipe.
 What’s that?
 You don’t have a jelly recipe?
 Borrow one of ours!